-In September of 2014, petitioner gave birth to her third child, K.W., who was born prematurely and underweight at a hospital in Winchester, Virginia.
+On September 18, 2014, the mother gave birth to petitioner's newest child, K.W., who was born prematurely and underweight at a hospital in Winchester, Virginia.
 As such, the child remained hospitalized for several days after her birth.
-The guardian ad litem for M.R., whose case remained open for purposes of achieving permanency, filed a new abuse and neglect petition on September 22, 2014, alleging imminent danger to K.W.
+The guardian for M.R., whose case remained open for purposes of achieving permanency, filed a new abuse and neglect petition on September 22, 2014, alleging imminent danger to K.W.
 Several days later, the DHHR also filed a petition in regard to K.W.

-The circuit court held a preliminary hearing in October of 2014, during which petitioner moved to dismiss the petitions based on a lack of jurisdiction.
-According to petitioner, she and K.W.'s father moved to Virginia five days prior to K.W.'s birth.
-The circuit court denied the motion, however, and found that if petitioner secured an apartment in Virginia, it was for the sole purpose of evading removal of K.W. from her custody.2
+In October of 2014, the circuit court held a preliminary hearing, during which petitioner orally moved to dismiss the petitions based on a lack of jurisdiction.
+According to petitioner, he and K.W.'s mother moved to Virginia five days prior to K.W.'s birth.
+The circuit court denied the motion, however, and found that if petitioner had secured an apartment in Virginia, it was for the sole purpose of evading removal of K.W. from his custody.
+That same month, the circuit court held an adjudicatory hearing and found that petitioner failed to comprehend the parenting deficiencies he needed to correct and that the conditions from the prior termination had not been remedied.
+During this hearing, petitioner renewed his motion to dismiss the petitions for lack of jurisdiction.
+Petitioner submitted a written motion to dismiss the matter, including exhibits such as a rental agreement for an apartment in Winchester, Virginia, and a copy of a utility bill for the apartment that showed no usage.